 When there has been a report of sexual violence, the DSL (or DDSL) will make an immediate risk and needs assessment.
 The risk assessment will be recorded (written or electronic) and kept under review.
-At all times, St Joseph's Out of School Club will be actively considering the risks posed to all their children and putting adequate measures in place to protect them and keep them safe.
+At all times, St Joseph's Pre-school will be actively considering the risks posed to all their children and putting adequate measures in place to protect them and keep them safe.